From IoT to IoC: The Elephant in the Room

 The Internet of Things introduces an entirely new ecosystem for content– one that historically has been offline, static, perhaps crinkled up and thrown into the trashcan.
 In the Internet of Things, content (paid, owned, earned media) and product can converge; that is, when [connected] products serve as dynamic content platforms.
 Here emerges a new channel, for owned, earned, and paid content activations.
 Enter the Internet of Content.

 A more connected world not only serves content more frequently, even in real-time, but it also generates more demand for content.
 Consumers themselves generate demand for content by interacting with brand properties/infrastructure such as beacons, kiosks, or a connected mirror in a fitting room, for example.
-The success of augmented reality applications– agnostic to platform– are contingent upon rapid content accessibility, personalization, and integration with other systems.
+The success of augmented reality applications -– agnostic to the platform -– are contingent upon rapid content accessibility, personalization, and integration with other systems.
 Additionally, products themselves may create more demand for content through automated algorithms or data-informed services, such as product malfunction notifications, troubleshooting guides, support channel options, or suggestions for upsell.

 A Connected Brand Experience Requires a Connected View of Content